ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 * **Sam Albers** 🇨🇦 maintains {tidyhydat}, for accessing Canadian hydrometric data in a tidy format.

-* **Tad Dallas** 🇺🇸 maintains {helminthR}, for accessing the London Natural History Museum's host-parasite database.

-* **Julia Silge** 🇺🇸 maintains {qualtRics}, for importing survey data from the Qualtrics platform directly into R.

-* Haydée Svab 🇧🇷 maintains {odbr}, for accessing open data about Brazil, including urban mobility, transport, and city datasets.

-* Marcos Prunello 🇦🇷 maintains {Karel}, a package that brings the Karel the Robot programming environment to R, designed to teach programming concepts and computational thinking to beginners.
-Marcos is an rOpenSci Champion.

-* Guadalupe Pascal 🇦🇷 maintains {matildaNLP}, a package

-* Micha Silver 🇮🇱 maintains {rOPTRAM}, implementing the OPtical TRApezoid Model for estimating soil moisture from satellite imagery.

-* Pao Corrales 🇦🇷🇦🇺 maintains {agroclimatico}, for calculating agroclimatic indices and bioclimatic variables for agricultural and environmental research.

-* Steffi Lazerte 🇨🇦 maintains {weathercan}, for downloading Canadian weather data directly from Environment and Climate Change Canada.
+* **Steffi Lazerte** 🇨🇦 maintains {weathercan}, for downloading Canadian weather data directly from Environment and Climate Change Canada.
 Steffi is also an rOpenSci Community Assistant.
 Web & Interoperability

-* Jeroen Ooms 🇳🇱 maintains {magick}, {pdftools}, and {gert} — packages for image processing, PDF manipulation, and Git operations in R. Jeroen is also rOpenSci's Staff Research Engineer and the project lead for R-universe.

-* Jonathan Keane maintains {dittodb}, which makes testing database-backed code easy by recording and replaying real database interactions so tests can run without a live connection.
+* **Tad Dallas** 🇺🇸 maintains {helminthR}, for accessing the London Natural History Museum's host-parasite database.

 * **Ronald M. Visser** 🇳🇱 maintains {dendroNetwork}, for creating and analyzing networks in dendrochronological research, combining archaeology and data science.